pingidentity/pingidentity-solution-stacks/docs/workforce.md

     ```

   3. The initial page asks whether or not you want to connect to PingOne for Enterprise.
 Select `Yes, Connect to PingOne for Enterprise`.
-  4. Sign on to your PingOne for Enterprise account and go to `Setup` => `Identity Repository` => `Connect to an Identity Repository` and select `PingFederate`.
+  4. Sign on to your PingOne for Enterprise account and go to `Setup` &#8594; `Identity Repository` &#8594; `Connect to an Identity Repository` and select `PingFederate`.
   5. In PingOne for Enterprise, select `Yes` that you currently have a PingFederate installation.
   6. In PingOne for Enterprise, click `Next` and copy the activation key for PingFederate.
-  7. In PingFederate, copy into the `Activation Key` field the single-use activation key.
+  7. In PingFederate, copy into the `Activation Key` field the single-use activation key, and click `Next`.
-  8. Click Next to configure PingFederate.
-See the next section ***Configure PingFederate*** for instructions.

-### Configure PingFederate

-  1. You're asked whether to connect to a Directory server.
+  8. You're asked whether to connect to a Directory server.
 Select `Yes, Connect a Directory Server`.
-  2. The LDAP configuration form for the directory server is displayed.
+  9. The LDAP configuration form for the directory server is displayed.
 Use the following entries:

     ```text
     Directory Type: PingDirectory